A Framework for Inference Inspired by Human Memory Mechanisms: EXPERIMENTS

 \subsection{Detecting Equilateral Triangles}

 In this binary classification task, our goal is to determine whether a 64 × 64 sized image contains an equilateral triangle composed of three randomly placed point clusters~\citep{Ahmad2009EquilateralTA}.
 For equilateral triangles, the midpoints of these clusters are equidistant from each other.
-To feed an image into our MITR, we adopt the same methodology as employed in ViT~\citep{dosovitskiy2020image}.
-Specifically, each image is divided into equally sized 4 × 4 patches, which are then utilized as distinct input positions for the MITR.
+To feed an image into our PMI-TR, we adopt the same methodology as employed in ViT~\citep{dosovitskiy2020image}.
+Specifically, each image is divided into equally sized 4 × 4 patches, which are then utilized as distinct input positions for the PMI-TR.
 In order to make precise judgments, this task requires the model to adeptly comprehend and memorize the spatial relations between disparate point clusters, embodying the relative positions and distances among them.
 By incorporating our PMI module, with shared WM and LTM across all layers, the model can preserve decisive info concerning each point cluster for subsequent inference procedures.
 Moreover, the constrained capacity of WM compels the model to selectively inscribe crucial information into the memory module, which coincides favorably with the inherent sparsity intrinsic to the task.

-The results in Fig. \ref{triangle_acc} reveal that MITR outperforms the standard TR model in terms of both convergence speed and accuracy, converging faster (curves available in Appendix~\ref{Triangles_Curve}) and achieving an impressive accuracy of 97.9\%, an 8.1\% improvement.
+The results in Fig. \ref{triangle_acc} reveal that PMI-TR outperforms the standard TR model in terms of both convergence speed and accuracy, converging faster (curves available in Appendix~\ref{Triangles_Curve}) and achieving an impressive accuracy of 97.9\%, an 8.1\% improvement.
 Additionally, our approach surpasses other baselines, further confirming the efficacy of the PMI module.
-Here, STR denotes Transformers with sparse factorizations of the attention matrix~\citep{child2019generating}, [MITR+S] is a variant of the MITR without top-k sparsity, and other baselines are detailed in experiment~\ref{baseline}.
+Here, STR denotes Transformers with sparse factorizations of the attention matrix~\citep{child2019generating}, [PMI-TR+S] is a variant of the PMI-TR without top-k sparsity, and other baselines are detailed in experiment~\ref{baseline}.